The Cicho\'n Diagram for Degrees of Relative Constructibility: Separations in the -Cicho n Diagram

 Let me note one word on the relation between my diagram and the standard Cicho\'n diagram as commonly studied, for example in \cite{BarJu95}.
 Here I have focused on the so-called combinatorial nodes as discussed by \cite{BBNN}.
 As noted in the introduction I view this diagram in correspondence with the classical one via the mapping sending unbounded or dominating families with respect to a certain relation to the sets of reals $x$ such that in $W[x]$ the reals of $W$ are not unbounded or dominating.
 I have included this fragment of the Cicho\'n diagram to make this analogy clear visually.

-The details of these correspondences for $\leq_T$ can be found in \cite{BBNN} and similar ideas hold in the present case.
-In a planned sequel \cite{Switz18b} I will treat the mising nodes, namely those corresponding to invariants of measure and category.
+The details of these correspondences for $\leq_T$ can be found in \cite{BBNN} and similar ideas hold in the present case, with one exception: ${\rm cov}(\mathcal M) / \mathfrak{d}(\neq^*)$.
+As is well known these cardinals are the same, however Zapletal has shown in \cite{dimtheoryandforcing} that their degree theoretic analogues are in fact different, thus solving a well known problem of Fremlin.
+In a planned sequel \cite{Switz18b} I will discuss this topic more as well as treat the mising nodes, namely those corresponding to invariants of measure and category.
+Note however, that the analogy holds between the combinatorial characterizations of the cardinal invariants, not their usual definitions.
+For example, ${\rm add} (\mathcal N)$ is known to be equal to $\mathfrak{b} (\in^*)$ and it is this cardinal that corresponds to $\mathcal B(\in^*)$.